lambda-fairy/honk/learn/index.markdown

 You should hear a nice long beep coming from inside your computer.

 Try changing the "440" to other numbers.
-What does it sound like?
+How does it sound?
 If you're more musically inclined, there is a very helpful [table of frequencies][] you can use to find the right number.
 It's impossible to break anything, so feel free to experiment.